 Additionally, the compensation package included living in the rectory.
 If he would become the pastor there, his parents would not have to move from the parsonage that had long been their home.

 At the same time, however, Wesley was being recruited to serve as a missionary in Georgia.
 While this position would mean living far from home in rustic accommodations in an undeveloped America, Wesley found the prospect exciting.
 He would be doing something for God.
 He believed the mission work would give him an opportunity “to learn the purity of that faith which was once delivered to the saints,” as he would later write.

 Which path did God want him to travel?
 Wesley struggled to find the answer.

 He turned to an unexpected source as part of his decision-making process.

 John Wesley believed there was “no other way of knowing God’s will but by consulting [one’s] own reason, and [one’s] friends, and by observing the order of God’s providence.”
 So, that is exactly what Wesley did.
 He thought deeply about it.
 He consulted friends.
 He sought God’s will.

 One of the ways Wesley sought to hear from God included meditating before a stained glass window.

-The 2016 Wesley Pilgrimage in England saw that stained glass window this summer.
-As the bus carrying the pilgrims approached Oxford, the Rev. Paul Chilcote, pilgrim leader and Professor of Historical Theology and Wesleyan Studies at Ashland Theological Seminary, offered tips on things we should be sure to see in the city.
+Wesley Pilgrimage in England participants see that stained glass window.
+As the bus carrying the pilgrims approaches Oxford, the Rev. Paul Chilcote, pilgrim leader and Professor of Historical Theology and Wesleyan Studies at Ashland Theological Seminary, offers tips on what pilgrims should be sure to see in the city.